LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/arrays-are-like-strings.rst

 Varying Data Types
 ------------------
-Not only can you have an array that contains multiple strings or numbers.
-You can have an array that contains both strings and numbers.
-The standard JavaScript array can hold any combination of values of any type.

-.. note:: In other languages such as Java and C# all items in an array have to be of the same type.
-It’s rare that you would store data of multiple types, because grouped data is usually the same type.
+JavaScript arrays can hold a mixture of values of any type.
+For example, you can have an array that contains strings, numbers, and bools.

 .. sourcecode:: js

    const grabBag = ["A string value", true, 99, 105.5];

+.. admonition:: Note

+   It’s rare that you would store data of multiple types in the same array, because grouped data is usually the same type.
+In other languages, such as Java and C#, all items in an array have to be of the same type.

 Check Your Understanding
 ------------------------

 .. admonition:: Question

-   What is the length of these arrays? *Hint look closely at the quotes in the classes array*
+   What is the length of the two arrays?

+   *Hint: look closely at the quotes in the classes array.*

    .. sourcecode:: js